trgill/snapm/README.md

 creation time.

-Size policy hints can be manually given on the command line to override the default behavior on a per-mount point basis.
+Size policy hints can be manually given on the command line to override the default behavior on a per-source path basis.
 Four policies are available:

  * FIXED - a fixed size given on the command line
  * FREE - a percentage fraction of the free space available